 Can I use Semrush without Google Analytics?

 Yes, but you’ll miss out on detailed user behavior data.
-Using both provides a complete marketing picture.
+Using both tools together provides a comprehensive marketing overview.

 Is Google Analytics free?